-CAR T therapy is a novel type of immunotherapy, or cancer treatment that uses the body’s own immune system to identify and destroy cancerous cells.
+CAR T therapy is a novel type of immunotherapy, or cancer treatment that uses the body’s own immune system, or sometimes immune cells from a donor, to identify and destroy cancer cells.
 If your oncologist has suggested that this treatment might be right for you, the following FAQs can help you learn more.

 What is CAR T therapy?

-CAR T therapy uses a genetically modified version of a patient’s own immune system cells – specifically, the T cells – to target cancerous cells.
+CAR T therapy uses a genetically modified version of a patient’s own, or a donor’s, immune system cells— specifically, the T cells—to target cancer cells.
 These cells normally target viruses, bacteria and other noncancerous invaders.
-However, researchers have found that T cells can be genetically modified to seek out cancerous cells, which have specific proteins on their surface.
+However, researchers have found that T cells can be genetically modified to seek out cancer cells, which have specific proteins on their surface.
 This can help the T cells distinguish between healthy and cancerous cells.

 Which types of cancer is CAR T therapy used to treat?